swapnilsparsh/Rescue/README.md

 pip install bs4
 ```

-2. Run the website by following command
+2. Run the website by following command in the terminal
 ```sh
 python manage.py runserver
 ```